Hickman County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-• Temporary Permit: You may have been issued a temporary driving permit upon your arrest.
-This permit is valid until your ALR hearing (if requested) or until the date the suspension begins.
+• Temporary Permit: You may have been issued a temporary driving permit at the time of your arrest.
+This permit is valid until your ALR hearing or until the suspension officially begins, whichever comes first.

 If You Refused Testing